THE VALLEY OF BACA

 - The Blowing of Trumpets speaks of the Lord Jesus coming to us to make war against His enemies, beginning with those enemies dwelling and acting in the personalities of the members of His Church.

-- The Day of Atonement operates as we confess the sins that have been shown to be in us, and to renounce them vigorously.
+- The Day of Atonement operates as we confess the sins that have been shown to be in us, and to renounce and forsake them vigorously.

 - The feast of Tabernacles refers to the Father, the Son, and the Spirit dwelling in us.

-We see, then, that there will be some believers who will survive the distresses of life, going from strength to strength until they appear before God in Mount Zion, which is the heavenly residence of the members of the Church of the Firstborn.
-These believers will compose the spirits of righteous people made perfect.
+We see then that there will be some believers who will survive the distresses of life, going from strength to strength until they appear before God in Mount Zion, which is the heavenly residence of the members of the Church of the Firstborn.
+These believers are the spirits of righteous people made perfect.

 They will appear with Christ when He appears.
 They will work with Him at the task of installing the Kingdom of God on the earth.